What is Hyperbole? Examples & Definition in Literature

 In the right hands, writers can use hyperbole to create memorable quotes and iconic characters.
 But in the wrong hands, hyperbole can make both your characters and your stories seem like a joke.

 But what is hyperbole?
 What role does it serve in writing, and how can you use it the right way?
-Keep reading to discover the answers!
+Keep reading to discover the definition of this classic literary device, along with some helpful hyperbole example from literature and everyday speech.

-One of the reasons that hyperbole is so effective in a story is that hyperbole is a major part of our daily lives.
-Everyone’s heard at least one person in their lives talk about being “so hungry they could eat a horse.”
+One of the reasons that this figure of speech is so effective in writing is that hyperbole is a major part of our everyday conversations.
+We’ve all heard at least one person in their lives talk about being “so hungry I could eat a horse.”
 Logically, the person’s stomach couldn’t contain an entire horse, and horsemeat probably isn’t their first choice.
-But the phrase easily conveys the idea that “they’re hungry enough to eat a lot of anything” in a much more evocative way than if he’d simply said “I’m so hungry.”
+But the statement easily conveys the idea that they could eat a lot of anything in a much more evocative way than if he’d simply said “I’m so hungry.”

-In your own stories, selective use of hyperbole can do the same thing.
+In your own stories, selective use of hyperbole as a rhetorical device can do the same thing.
 Specifically, it can replace more boring and shopworn phrases with something much more memorable!

-While hyperbole is a very versatile literary device, its primary purpose is either to make the reader laugh, or to enhance a point the writer wishes to make.
+While hyperbole is a very versatile literary device, its primary purpose is either to bring humor to a story, or to emphasize a point the writer wishes to make.
 In many cases, good hyperbole is capable of doing both at the same time.

-Here are some other ways hyperbole is used in literature:
+Here are some ways this common literary device is used in literature:

 Hyperbole can elevate feelings

-Hyperbole is great for showing elevated feelings among characters.
-It’s also effective in helping elevate feelings in your reader.
+Hyperbole is great for showing strong emotion among characters.
+It’s also an effective tool for eliciting those same emotions in your audience.

 Even relatively basic feelings can be elevated by hyperbole.
-When a character complains that an annoying task (be it manual labor, or maybe just waiting for someone to arrive) is “killing him,” we know that he’s not in any mortal danger.
+We see this in everyday conversation all the time.
+When a character complains that they’ve already studied their book “a million times,” it’s highly unlikely they’ve literally counted and gone over the text 1,000,000 times already.
 However, this hyperbole lets us know the character is impatient, easily annoyed, and probably a bit of a whiner.
-With just a little hyperbole here and there, you can elevate character feelings in such a way that readers feel they really understand who this person is.
+With just a little hyperbole here and there, you can communicate character feelings in such a way that readers feel they really understand who this person is.

 Hyperbole is particularly effective in elevating intense emotions such as love.
 W. H. Auden is a master of this, as we can see in his poem “As I Walked Out One Evening.”
-In this poem Auden tackles a familiar theme: eternal love.
-But using hyperbole, Auden can approach this time-worn theme from a fresh perspective.
+Auden tackles a familiar theme: eternal love.
+But using hyperbole in his poetry, Auden can approach this time-worn theme from a fresh perspective.

 I’ll love you, dear, I’ll love you